Osteoarthritis: Hyaluronic acid

-Injections of hyaluronic acid have not produced improvement compared to placebo for knee arthritis, but did increase risk of further pain.
+The highest quality studies for hyaluronic acid injections of the hip and knee only showed a minor benefit.
+In other studies, injections of hyaluronic acid have not produced improvement compared to placebo for knee arthritis, but did increase risk of further pain.
 In ankle osteoarthritis, evidence is unclear.

 Platelet-rich plasma

 The effectiveness of injections of platelet-rich plasma (PRP) is unclear; there are suggestions that such injections improve function but not pain, and are associated with increased risk.
 A 2014 Cochrane review of studies involving PRP found the evidence to be insufficient.